-Are you hosting kiddos through foster care, Safe Families, or respite care?
-Join our Foster/Adoptive Parent Support Group every 4th Friday of the month to enjoy a free dinner, and a couple hours learning from and supporting each other.
+Are you caring for kiddos through foster care or Safe Families?
+Have you adopted?
+Join our Adoptive/Foster Parent Support Group every 4th Friday of the month to enjoy a free dinner, and a couple hours learning from and supporting each other.

-For more information on joining this support group, or learning how you can be a part of the childcare team, click "contact" to reach Christian and Kristy Colvin.
+For more information on how to join this support group or how to become a part of the childcare team, click the "Contact" button below.

 Safe Families for children

-Safe Families for Children is a network of volunteers dedicated to providing a safe, temporary environment for children and support local families.
-Their three main objectives are to keep children safe during family crises, surround family with community to provide stability, and reunite families and reduce the number of children entering the child welfare system.
+Safe Families for Children is a network of volunteers dedicated to providing a safe, temporary environment for children in support of local families.
+Their three main objectives are to keep children safe during family crises, surround family with community to provide stability, and reunite families to reduce the number of children entering the child welfare system.

 Have more specific questions and want to chat with someone involved with Safe Families?
-Contact the Westside liaisons to Safe Families, Patty Booth and Britney Carpenter, by clicking "contact".
+Contact Rachel Wolverton by clicking "Contact".

 Embrace Oregon connects caring community members with vulnerable children and families in partnership with the Department of Human Services.
 They are dedicated to the flourishing of every child.

-If you're curious and interested in becoming a foster parent, you are needed!
-Embrace Oregon will walk alongside you in the process and are eager to best equip you to step into fostering.
+If you're curious about or interested in becoming a foster parent, you are needed!
+Embrace Oregon will walk alongside you in the process and are eager to equip you to step into fostering.

 Project Never Again is a local non-profit that provides children in foster care with a duffel bag, “courage” cards, and some essentials.
 Many of these kids have to carry around their few belongings from home to home in trash bags or boxes; a humiliating and traumatic reality that Project Never Again hopes to change one duffel bag at a time.